orthodontic nursing

 There are 2 stages to the NEBDN exam.
 You need to pass stage 1 in order to sit stage 2.

 Stage 1.
-Multiple choice theory (written) exam – November or April
+Knowledge Test (written) exam – November or April

 Stage 2.
-Practical exam – January or June
+Professional Discussion – January or June

-1. What is the Electronic Record of Experience (eRoE)?
+1. What is the PoE (Portfolio of Evidence)?

-To be eligible to sit your Stage 1 Written Exam, you have to complete your Electronic Record of Experience (eRoE).
-The eROE has to be submitted to your tutor. eROE submission deadlines will be provided to you.
-Your tutor/ marking tutor will offer you help and guidance on completing your eROE.
+To be eligible to sit your Stage 1 knowledge test, you have to complete your PoE (Portfolio of Evidence).
+The POE has to be submitted to your tutor.
+POE submission deadlines will be provided to you.
+Your tutor/ marking tutor will offer you help and guidance on completing your POE.

 1. When does the eROE need to be submitted?